JustinPealing/fs-kilo/README.md

 # fs-kilo

-This is a port of the [Kilo text editor](https://github.com/antirez/kilo) to F#.
-Also see the [Build your own text editor](https://viewsourcecode.org/snaptoken/kilo/index.html) series.
+This is a F# port of the Kilo text editor from the [Build your own text editor](https://viewsourcecode.org/snaptoken/kilo/index.html) tutorial series.

 To run